 In addition, four months later my husband lost his job unexpectedly as Executive Pastor at our church.
 This additional loss on top of the loss of my brother and the potential loss of the community who was supporting me eventually led me to seek the help of a counselor, as I walked the grief journey along with close friends.

-March 1, 1013 I retired from my 25 year career with a direct sales company.
+March 1, 2013 I retired from my 25 year career with a direct sales company.
 Three weeks later, my father broke his hip and had to move in with us.
-(By this time, my mother died after an extended illness.)
-Our financial plans went awry three weeks later when my company declared bankruptcy and the income we counted on disappeared.
+(By this time, my mother had died after an extended illness.)
+Our financial plans went awry three weeks later when my company declared bankruptcy and the retirement income we counted on disappeared.
 My dad could not be left alone and after twelve weeks of us not being able to leave the house together, God blessed us with a caregiver, who lived with us in return for 10 hours per week of elder care.
 We called her our Earth Angel!
 In a way, I was glad my dad’s declining cognitive abilities prevented him from understanding all the implications of this change for us.
 He was grateful, accommodating and it turned our world upside down.
 May 16, 2014 he got to go see his wife.
 He never stopped missing her.

 These days I miss my siblings more than ever.